ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 {: #faq-block-storage-10}

 You do not have to pre-warm a volume.
 You can see the specified throughput immediately upon provisioning the volume when you create the volume from an image.

-You can experience degraded performance when you provision the volume by restoring a snapshot.
+You can experience degraded performance when you provision the volume by restoring from a Gen 1 snapshot.
+A Gen 1 volume that is restored from a fast-restore snapshot clone is available for operation immediately.

 ## What is a {{site.data.keyword.block_storage_is_short}} snapshot?
 {: faq}